borkdude/clojure-overstapservice/Alternatief.md

 ## Epilogue

 Java, the programming language, is 25 years old.
 During all those years, many alternatives to Java have come and go.
-But from all the ones that have appeared in the 'Cambrian explosion' of langues during the previous decade, only a few have reached maturity: Groovy, Scala, but also Clojure.
+But from all the ones that have appeared since the 'Cambrian explosion' of languages during the previous decade, only a few have reached maturity: Groovy, Scala, but also Clojure.
 In this article we have listed a number of features that positively separates Clojure from the rest.
-If that was convincing too you, the best way to learn Clojure is to actually use it.
+If you are convinced, the best way to learn Clojure is to actually use it.